Get Started with pyTenable for Tenable OT

 Identify Your Integration

-When you develop an integration for Tenable.ot, Tenable recommends that you identify yourself to the API.
+When you develop an integration for Tenable OT Security, Tenable recommends that you identify yourself to the API.
 Identification allows Tenable to identify your integrations and API calls and it assists with debugging and troubleshooting if you have issues with the API, rate limits, or concurrency limits.
 Additionally, this is generally a requirement for partner integrations.

 In the pyTenable library, adding identification is easy.
 You just pass a couple of additional parameters when instantiating an object, for example: